greggelong/selectionSort1/README.md

 https://stackoverflow.com/questions/62574010/javascript-why-this-condition-si1-dont-give-an-error-out-of-range

-it doesent give out of range only undefined!!!
+it doesn't give out of range only undefined!!!

 ----